trishnaguha/fedora-cloud-ansible/docker-daemon-remote-access/README.md

 $ ansible-playbook remote-access.yml
 ```

-Make sure tcp port 2376 in opened of your atomic instance.
+Make sure `tcp port 2376` in opened of your atomic instance.
 If you are using Openstack, add the tcp port in your security rule.
-Reboot both of your Atomic host and Workstation.
+Reboot both of your Atomic host(Docker Daemon host) and Workstation(Docker Client host).

 So now if you try running any docker command as regular user on your workstation it will talk to the docker daemon of the Atomic host and execute the command there.
 You do not need to manually ssh and issue docker command on your Atomic host.